yanhackcode15/generalassembly_datascience2015/Lec03/SQL-labII/carmenII.md

 	Good Work, Gumshoe!
 Interpol gives you its greatest thanks.

-	As we speak, agents are swarming the Santa Monica Municipal Airport, intercepting Carmen Sandiego on her flight from Brasilia.
+	As we speak, agents are swarming the [location redacted], intercepting Carmen Sandiego on her flight from [location redacted].

 	...